Training Provably Robust Models by Polyhedral Envelope Regularization: Preliminaries

 \subsection{Model Linearization}

 Given an adversarial budget $\Set^{(p)}_\epsilon(\x)$, we study the linear bound of the output logits $\z'^{(N)}$, given by

 The linear coefficients introduced above can be calculated by iteratively estimating the bounds of intermediate layers and linearizing the activation functions.
-In Appendix \ref{subsec:app_linearize_activation}, we discuss this for several activation functions, including ReLU, sigmoid, tanh and arctan.
-Note that our method differs from~\cite{zhang2018efficient} because we need the analytical form of the linear coefficients for training, which removes numerical methods such as binary search.
+In Appendix \ref{subsec:app_linearize_activation}, we discuss this for several activation functions, including ReLU, sigmoid and tanh.
+Note that our method differs from~\cite{zhang2018efficient} as we need the analytical form of the linear coefficients for training.
+For example~\cite{zhang2018efficient} uses some numerical methods such as binary search, while our method does not.

 The bounding algorithm trades off computational complexity and bound tightness.
 In this work, we study two such algorithms.
-One is based on Fast-Lin / CROWN~\cite{weng2018towards, zhang2018efficient}.
-It has tighter bounds but high computational complexity.
-Another is inspired by the interval bound propagation (IBP)~\cite{gowal2018effectiveness}, which is faster but leads to looser bounds.
-The details of both algorithms are provided in Appendices~\ref{subsec:app_fastlin_crown} and~\ref{subsec:app_ibp}.
-We briefly discuss the complexity of both algorithms in Section~\ref{sec:discussion}.
+One, which we call \textit{CROWN-based bounds}, is based on Fast-Lin / CROWN \cite{weng2018towards, zhang2018efficient}.
+It yields tighter bounds but has higher computational complexity.
+The other, which we call \textit{IBP-inspired bounds}, is inspired by the \textit{Interval Bound Propagation} (IBP) \cite{gowal2018effectiveness}.
+It is faster but leads to looser bounds.
+The details of both algorithms are provided in Appendices~\ref{subsec:app_fastlin_crown} and~\ref{subsec:app_ibp}, respectively.
+We discuss the complexity of both algorithms in detail in Section~\ref{sec:discussion}.

+\minorchange{ Although the formulation above is based on the fully-connected network, it can be straightforwardly extend to any network whose corresponding computational graph can be represented by a \textit{Directed Acyclic Graph}.
+All the factors in our bounds, including $\U^{(N)}$, $\V^{(N)}$, $\p^{(N)}$ and $\q^{(N)}$ in~(\ref{eq:linearize}), can be propagated along the computational graph.
+This has been shown in detail in Appendix D of~\cite{liu2019certifying}.
+Therefore, our method is also applicable to other network architectures, such as convolutional neural networks (CNN), residual networks (ResNet) and recurrent neural networks (RNN). }